fluttercandies/flutter_photo_manager/README.md

 ### Experimental

+**Important**: The functions are not guaranteed to be fully usable, because it involves data modification, some APIs will cause irreversible deletion / movement of the data, so please use test equipment to make sure that there is no problem before using it.

 #### Delete item

+Hint: this will delete the asset from your device.
+For iOS, it's not just about removing from the album.

 ```dart
 final List<String> result = await PhotoManager.editor.deleteWithIds([entity.id]); // The deleted id will be returned, if it fails, an empty array will be returned.